TomasJohansson/crsTransformations/docs/README.md

         // com.programmerare.crsTransformationAdapterGooberCTL.CrsTransformationAdapterGooberCTL;
         crsTransformationAdapter = new CrsTransformationAdapterGooberCTL();
         // - - - - - - - - - - - -

         // The four 'Composite' implementations below are all located in the library
         // "crs-transformation-adapter-core" and the factory class is:
         // com.programmerare.crsTransformations.compositeTransformations.CrsTransformationAdapterCompositeFactory

         crsTransformationAdapter = CrsTransformationAdapterCompositeFactory.createCrsTransformationMedian();

         crsTransformationAdapter = CrsTransformationAdapterCompositeFactory.createCrsTransformationAverage();

         crsTransformationAdapter = CrsTransformationAdapterCompositeFactory.createCrsTransformationFirstSuccess();

-        // All of the above three factory methods without any parameter will try to use as many of the five 'leaf'
+        // All of the above three factory methods without any parameter will try to use as many of the six 'leaf'
         // implementations as are available at the class path (e.g. are included as dependencies with Gradle or Maven).
         // All above three factory methods are also overloaded with methods taking
         // a parameter 'List<CrsTransformationAdapter>' if you prefer to explicit define which 'leafs' to use.

         // The fourth 'Composite' below does not have any overloaded method without parameter
         // but if you want to use a result created as a weighted average then the weights need
         // to be specified per leaf implementation as in the example below.

         crsTransformationAdapter = CrsTransformationAdapterCompositeFactory.createCrsTransformationWeightedAverage(Arrays.asList(
             CrsTransformationAdapterWeight.createFromInstance(new CrsTransformationAdapterProj4J(), 1.0),
+            CrsTransformationAdapterWeight.createFromInstance(new CrsTransformationAdapterProj4jLocationtech(), 1.0),
             CrsTransformationAdapterWeight.createFromInstance(new CrsTransformationAdapterOrbisgisCTS(), 1.0),
             CrsTransformationAdapterWeight.createFromInstance(new CrsTransformationAdapterGeoPackageNGA(), 1.0),
             CrsTransformationAdapterWeight.createFromInstance(new CrsTransformationAdapterGeoTools(), 1.0),